NTE PS5 Best Settings: 4K 60FPS Performance Guide

 PS5 Pro:

-Graphics Mode: Performance Pro
+Graphics Mode: Performance first, Quality only after testing

 Motion Blur: OFF